Skip to main content

 Step 9: Repeat on the opposite side.

-Not all dogs like their ears cleaned, but it’s an important process.
-Doting on them with treats and praise can help ease the process.
-Also, always clean your dog’s ears when they are calm.
+Not all dogs like their ears cleaned, but it’s an important part of many pups' care routines.
+Doting on them with treats and praise can always help ease the process, too.
+There are many ways to help keep the process calm and predictable for your dog.
 Doing it in the same spot every time can prepare your dog for what’s to come by providing a sense of familiarity.
-The frequency of ear cleanings depends on your pooch.
-Some floppy-eared pets need more frequent cleanings, while others can get away with once per month and after going in the water.
 Your vet can help you figure out the best frequency and ear solution for your pet and troubleshoot with you if the pup consistently resists ear cleanings.

 BethAnn Mayer